 Schauder belonged to both the congregations.
 He also organised the Chevra Kadisha (burial society) so that no single section of the community could control burials to the disadvantage of another.
 Although he was only 33 years old at the time, he remained as President of the society for 25 years.
 In 1918 he established a Hebrew school along modern lines.
 This was the first school in South Africa to get Hebrew recognized as a modem language.
 On a national level he served on the boards of the SA Zionist Federation, Ort Oze and SA Jewish Board of Deputies.

 Schauder served as mayor in 1940–44 but continued to serve Port Elizabeth as a Counsellor until his retirement age.

 Schauder was also president of the Orthodox Hebrew Congregation for some years.

-For this role, Schauder was known as the “Father of Housing.”
-Furthermore, he was made a Freeman of the City on the 6th September 1958 and received an Honorary Doctorate of Social Sciences from Rhodes University in 1967.
+He was made a Freeman of the City on the 6th September 1958 and received an Honorary Doctorate of Social Sciences from Rhodes University in 1967.
 Even the Xhosa conferred on him an honorific title; “Sonceba,” he who strives for mercy.